Chicago Construction Accident Lawyer

 Types of Injuries That Can Result from a Construction Accident

-Workers on construction jobs can suffer serious injuries, including broken bones, brain injuries, spinal cord injuries, burns, amputations, and internal organ damage.
+Construction workers face the dangers of minor injuries as well as serious injuries, including broken bones, brain injuries, spinal cord injuries, burns, amputations, and internal organ damage.

 How Are Construction Workers Protected in Chicago?